-Target Type: APP and Amyloid-Related (timeline)
+Target Type: Amyloid-Related (timeline)

 Condition(s): Alzheimer's Disease

-U.S. FDA Status: Alzheimer's Disease (Phase 2)
+U.S. FDA Status: Alzheimer's Disease (Phase 3)

-Company: Eisai Co., Ltd.
+Company: Biogen, Eisai Co., Ltd.

-Subsequently, a Phase 2, 18-month U.S. trial is testing five different intravenous doses of BAN2401 in a Bayesian adaptive design, where allocation of subsequent enrollees to different groups will be adjusted in response to frequent interim analyses, the first to be done after the first 200 patients have entered the trial.
-This trial is enrolling up to 800 people who either have early stage AD as defined by the proposed NIA-AA diagnostic criteria of mild cognitive impairment due to AD, or who meet NIA-AA criteria for probable AD and whose diagnosis is confirmed by a positive amyloid PET scan.
-As a primary outcome, the trial will measure change in a composite of cognitive tests.
-See clinical trials of BAN2401 at clinicaltrials.gov.
+Subsequently, a Phase 2, 18-month U.S. trial tested five different intravenous doses of BAN2401 in a Bayesian adaptive design.
+Allocation of subsequent enrollees to different groups was adjusted in response to frequent interim analyses, the first to be done in late 2015 after the first 196 patients had entered the trial, and again every time 50 more people had enrolled (for detailed description of this innovative trial design see Satlin et al., 2016).
+This trial enrolled 856 people who either had early stage AD as defined by the proposed NIA-AA diagnostic criteria or mild cognitive impairment due to AD, or who met NIA-AA criteria for probable AD and whose diagnosis was confirmed by a positive amyloid PET scan.
+As primary outcomes, the trial measured 12-month change from baseline in the new ADCOMS composite of cognitive tests (Wang et al., 2016), and safety.